 When I set off to walk the Camino de Santiago in 2003 I never expected that I would return the following year.
 Or the year after that.
 It has been 15 years of walking now and along the way I kept a lot of notes.
 In 2008 I launched the first online edition of the Wise Pilgrim guides, back then limited to only the Camino Francés.
 In 2012 I launched the same guide as the first ever camino app, and it was followed by 9 more guides that covered many routes to Santiago.
-Now, at the passionate urging of the pilgrims who celebrate the apps, I have sent the first analog version to the printing press.
+Now, at the passionate urging of the pilgrims who celebrate the apps, the Camino Francés Guide is available in Analog.

 Now for a bit about the books, and the goodies within.

 And lots of them.
 Close to 100 small city maps, which cover the basics and give the location of all accommodation options.
 A map of a village of 200 people might seem excessive at first, but after a long day of walking the last thing you want to do is go wandering about to find a bed or pharmacy.